 Fans of Cologne’s prime club, 1.
 FC Köln, have endured quite a rollercoaster ride of emotions in the past two decades - the club was relegated from, or promoted to, the premier Bundesliga a total of twelve times.

 Many German football fans agree that Köln’s fans not only have the highest threshold for pain, but also are the most passionate about their club.
 So if you do study in Cologne, go see at least one match - or regardless of where you study in Germany, go see a match of that local club versus 1.
 FC Köln.
 It’s an experience not to miss!

 While the city’s best-known club is the quite successful Eintracht Frankfurt, the real local champion is 1.
 FFC Frankfurt - the women’s football club.
 Since its founding in 1998, it won the Frauen-Bundesliga (women’s federal league) a total of seven times and the Champions League a total of four times.

 Here’s a football club that has not yet grown tired of winning: FC Bayern München is without doubt the most successful German football club - now and ever.
 They have won the Bundesliga title more often than any other club - over 25 times in less than 60 years of the league’s existence!
 Of course, success brings envy, and thus FC Bayern is both one of the most popular and one of the most hated clubs in Germany.
 As a foreign student, if you want to make friends in Munich, it’s best not to have a too strong opinion about the club either way.
-But if pressed on the issue, just say that FC Bayern München play football very well - that, at least, is a statement no one can reasonably contest.
+But if pressed on the issue, just say that FC Bayern München play football very well - that, at least, is a statement no one can reasonably contest.891 Programmes in Germany